Version: The following information is intended for Docket 2.0.0 released after the week of November 1, 2020.

 Current Week (Default)

-When you first select "All Meetings," the view will change to show you all meetings in the current week.
+When you first select "All Meetings," the view will change to show you all meetings for the current week.

 Use the date selector to change the dates of your meetings view and quickly jump forward or backward as needed.
 There are quick action buttons on the left or you can manually pick dates from the calendar on the right.